hyper-ui/router/README.md

 You can use the `router` prop to tell a link the key to the router in its context.
 (Default: [`HRouter.DEFAULT_NAME`](#hrouterdefault_name))

+You can also set `back` prop to `true` to let the link point to previous path.

 ### HRouter.Route

 This is a symbol standing for route components which you can pass as the first argument of `HUI` to create routes.
 Each route component accepts a `router` prop to specify which router in its context should be used.
 In addition, it requires a matching prop and a rendering prop.